Hospital Event Notifications – A New CMS Condition of Participation

 Are all hospitals required to send Event Notifications?
 Medicare- and Medicaid-participating acute care, critical access, and psychiatric hospitals are required to send event notifications if their electronic health record (EHR) system conforms to the HL7 2.5.1 content exchange standard.

-Which hospitals will etHIN send Event Notifications for?
+Which hospitals does etHIN send Event Notifications for?

 - Covenant Health